 The Rising Pune Supergiant and Gujarat Lions have completed their IPL journey and will be re-replaced by the Chennai Super Kings and the Rajasthan Royals in this season of the Indian Premier League and all the tips, odds and predictions for the 11th season can be found below.

 Latest IPL Betting Tips for 2018 To Be Updated Here:

-Mumbai Indians will kick-start the 11th edition of the Indian Premier League as favourites yet again after they clinched the title in 2017.
+Mumbai Indians will kick-start the 11th edition of the Indian Premier League as one of the favourites yet again according to IPL betting tips given by the bookmakers after they clinched the title in 2017.
 They won the tournament by beating the Rising Pune Supergiant by a solitary run in a pulsating grand finale to bring home their third tournament victory.

 This came after the Rising Pune Supergiant had overcome the Mumbai Indians three times in the tournament before that game including the first Qualifier to make it to the final.

 Mumbai Indians then overcame the Kolkata Knight Riders in the second Qualifier after Kolkata had defeated the Sunrisers Hyderabad in an Eliminator, to set up a date in the final.

 David Warner won the Orange Cap for the most number of runs scored while Bhuvneshwar Kumar, also of the Sunrisers Hyderabad, was the Purple Cap winner for most wickets taken.

 Mumbai Indians had earlier finished at the top of the points table as well, getting to 20 points from their 14 games, as opposed to the Rising Pune Supergiant who finished second with 18.
 Hyderabad and Kolkata finished third and fourth respectively.